Insteon Binding

 }

-Another scenario is a group broadcast message, the binding doesn't know which devices have responded to the message since its a broadcast message.
-In this scenario, the "related" keyword can be used to have the binding poll one or more related device when group message are sent.
+The binding doesn't know which devices have responded to the message since its a broadcast message.
+The related channel parameter can be used to have the binding poll one or more related device when group message are sent.
+More than one device can be polled by separating them with + sign.
 A typical example would be a switch configured to broadcast to a group, and one or more devices configured to respond to the message:

 Bridge insteon:network:home [port="/dev/ttyUSB0"] {